4 February 2020

 Young pretty Roseanne fell in love with a young Catholic man.
 His domineering mother did not approve of her son having a relationship with a Presbyterian.
 Cruel Father Gaunt was of the same mind, he made sure that Roseanne did not marry the man she loved.
 The priest’s misogyny, mistrust and dislike for women was Roseanne’s downfall.
 He condemned her just for talking to a man other than the one she had been forced to marry.
 Gaunt declared her an adulteress and she was imprisoned in the mental hospital.

 Ireland's history comes into play, as does the sanctimonious hypocrisy of the Catholic church who "put away" those who were different, unmarried pregnant girls who had been abused (often by a relative), those who were sexual or deemed "loose".
 A priest’s word was law back then and anyone they didn't approve of was removed from society.
 As a result, tragedy, cruelty and prejudice ensued.
-I hope there is a special place in hell reserved for people like him.
+I hope there is a special place in hell reserved for people like them.

 The story went back and forth from 1907 - 2007 but not in a confusing way, if anything it made Roseanne's story more poignant.
 I could feel her loneliness and pain.
 My heart ached for this gentle soul left abandoned.
 There was something quite beautiful in her ability to sit with her loss and loneliness and forgive those who wronged her.